-Jim from Virginia asked: “Since Lord knows the beginning from the end, why did He create the Lucifer when he knew that Lucifer would rebel?”
+Jim from Virginia asked: “Since Lord knows the beginning from the end, why did He create Lucifer when He knew that Lucifer would rebel?”

 This is an age-old questions that is important to grapple with.
 If God can do anything, why did he create Lucifer and allow him to rebel?
 Why would God want or allow evil in the universe He created?

 Here's what we know.
-God is both all-powerful and he is all-loving.
-We also know that God works everything out to the conformity of His will and His sovereign purposes.
-(Ephesians 1) We also know that He is just and holy, but also compassionate and gracious and abounding in love.
+God is both all-powerful and all-loving.
+We also know that God works everything out to the conformity of His will and His sovereign purposes (Ephesians 1).
+We also know that He is just and holy, but also compassionate and gracious and abounding in love.